daethnir/authprogs/doc/authprogs.md

 This is because the SSH server takes the command that was specified by the client and squashes it into the `SSH_ORIGINAL_COMMAND` variable.
-By doing this it makes it impossible for us to know what spaces in `SSH_ORIGINAL_COMAND` were between arguments and which were part of arguments.
+By doing this it makes it impossible for us to know what spaces in `SSH_ORIGINAL_COMMAND` were between arguments and which were part of arguments.

-Here are some commands that would not work through authprogs:
+Here are some commands that would not work through `authprogs`:

 * `ssh host "rm /tmp/foo; touch /tmp/success"`
 * `ssh host "rm /tmp/*.html"`